MrColinHan/Twitter-US-Airline-Sentiment/README.md

     h. collect new data: extract airline-related tweets from raw tweets (parse_new_tweets.py)
     i. deploy the trained model on new data

+    Files:
+        negative_tweets.csv: for model training
+        positive_tweets.csv: for model training
+        parsed_tweet_0.csv: new data for predicting

 ### 2. GeoSpatial Analysis:
  #### Input file: